rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 - The API evolution story is complicated.
 We try to help with lints to guide the upgrade of APIs, but library authors may find the whole thing too complicated to be used.

 # Rationale and alternatives

+- We could stabilize writing defaults in fns and impls first (without any effect) and later stabilize inference fallback, so that existing stable libraries have a period to adapt without being concerned of creating conflicts among defaults.

 ## Default elision